Last updated March 23, 2022

 Below is a list of universities that offer full funding to all of the admitted students to their PhD programs in public policy, public administration and public affairs.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-Carnegie Mellon University, Heinz College (Pittsburgh, PA): The financial aid program for the PhD in Public Policy and Management is designed to provide students with the financial support necessary to enable them to successfully complete the program.
-This support also allows the student to gain classroom experience that is valued in the academic marketplace.
-Every Ph.D. student in good standing receives a full-tuition scholarship for their entire tenure in the program.
-Students who remain in good standing may also receive a stipend and Teaching Assistantships of up to $27,000 per academic year.
+(Pittsburgh, PA): The financial aid program is designed to provide students with the financial support necessary to enable them to successfully complete the PhD program.
+If PhD candidate is in good standing, they will receive a full-tuition scholarship for their entire tenure in the program.
+The student will receive a $27,000 stipend (no work required) for their first academic year.

 For application tips on applying to a PhD program, see How To Get Into a Fully Funded PhD Program: Contacting Potential PhD Advisors.

 Sign up to browse our fellowships database to learn about other opportunities to fund graduate and doctoral study.